 To register, click below and you will be directed to a web-based registration form (step 1); when you click ‘submit’ you will be redirected to the payment portal to complete registration (step 2) with deposit or tuition in full.Summer Safari Registration Page

-Online Summer Safari will bring music exploration and learning into your home.
-Parents/Caregivers are expected to be on hand for the full duration of the class as this support is essential in establishing good practice habits and routines.
+While only one parent/caregiver may accompany a child into the the classroom, the parent/caregiver is expected to be in the classroom for the full duration as this support is essential in establishing good practice habits and routines.

 At the end of our summer together, students will have a small repertoire of music games they can play with friends.
 Children will be able to identify note names on the keyboard; will recognize a music staff and basic notation; and be able to reproduce basic rhythmic patterns (2 vs. 3 vs 4).
 Each child will also be able to create changes in beat and pitch (e.g., fast /slow, heavy /weak, high /low) when singing or moving.